lorepozo/tobase/README.md

 ## Usage

 __`tobase`__ encodes raw data from standard input to standard output.
-Out-of-the-box, it can output to any base <= 16, or bases 58, 64, and 94
+Out-of-the-box, it can output to any base <= 16, or bases 58, 64, 94, and 95
-(corresponding to bitcoin encodings, RFC 4648, and printable non-spacelike ASCII characters respectively).
+(corresponding to bitcoin encodings, RFC 4648, printable non-spacelike ASCII characters, and the same ASCII characters including the space respectively).
 For other bases, an alphabet must be provided.
 Alphabets can be used for any base.

 ```
 Usage: tobase BASE [ALPHABET]